 In an emergency, do not hesitate to go to the nearest hospital emergency room even if you, or your loved one with MS, has no health insurance.
 They are required by law to stabilize anyone in an emergency, but generally not to provide follow-up care.
 Anyone without health insurance in this situation should ask about discounted rates, payment plans, and especially their policy regarding care for the uninsured.
 Hospital and clinic social workers or billing departments can often help identify sources of low or no-cost care in their communities, and help with Medicaid or other program applications.

 Although there is no guarantee that a person without health insurance or the ability to pay can get ongoing care for a chronic illness, community health centers funded by charitable contributions and the government may offer some help.
 They provide routine and preventive health care to anyone in need at low or no cost.
 The centers are scattered across the country, have different names, and differ in the types of services they provide.
 Some only offer very specific services, such as prenatal or mental health care, but they may also be able to refer you to another center offering the care you need.
-Call the federal government’s Health Resources Services Administration (HRSA) at 1-888 ASK HRSA, or go to ASK HRSA online find a community health center near you.
+Contact the federal government’s Health Resources Services Administration (HRSA) at 888-ASK-HRSA to find a community health center near you.

 In addition, you may be eligible for free or reduced cost services from certain hospitals if your income is below the federal poverty line through the Hill-Burton Program.
 Find out if there are any Hill-Burton facilities near you by calling 1-800-344-4687 or visiting Hill-Burton online.